canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 ### Episode 10: _To Cut a Woman's Hair_

 In this season it seems like every fun episode has to be balanced by an excruciating one.
+Which are, rather frequently, written by Kent Osborne.
+Oh yes, that fucker's back.

 In this one, Finn and Jake are menaced by an ugly (and as Jake suggests and is implicitly confirmed, therefore evil) Forest Witch, who demands that they acquire princess hair to cover her bald spot or she'll absorb Jake into her butt.
 Yeah, eesh.
 This is an angle to forcing Finn to start confronting his anxiety over romance; he eventually takes PB on a very awkward 'date' which we can read as her humouring him, I guess.